 - Affordable pricing (low-medium range for this level of telescope)

-- Powerful close-up viewing
+- Powerful telescope with close-up viewing

 - 70mm aperture objective lens that provides enhanced, brighter views